 Add to that the potential veterinarian bills and you have a drain on your money which you'd have to have a lot of eggs to make up for.

-And sometimes she can die at the very point of hatch, or soon afterwards.
-It's a complex process and a newly hatched chick is fragile.
+And sometimes a chick can die at the very point of hatch, or soon afterwards.
+Hatching is a complex process and a newly hatched chick is fragile.
 A lot can go wrong, even if you're experienced.
 Are you ready for that?
 Are your kids?

 How do you feel about having to try to correct those things?
 Are you squeamish about cleaning off a chick's poop?
 Have you researched how to deal with problems?
 Could you deal with your childrens' tears?